haseena97/credit_score_proj/README.md

 ![model accuracy](https://user-images.githubusercontent.com/71859510/189018735-96704fb7-638d-4f64-8f84-86b6e9894f78.PNG)

 ### Productionization
-In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the youtube tutorial in the reference section above.
+In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the tutorial in the reference section above.
 The API endpoint takes in a request with a list of values from a retailer transaction and returns an estimated credit score.